 For both OATS and SAR a conducting ground-plane shall extend at least 1 m beyond the periphery of the EUT and the largest measuring antenna, and cover the entire area between the EUT and the antenna.
 It should be of metal with no holes or gaps, having dimensions larger than one tenth of the wavelength at the highest frequency of measurement.
 A larger size conducting ground-plane may be required if the site attenuation requirements of the test site are not satisfied.
 These requirements are also applicable in the case of semi-anechoic chambers.

 Additional equipment is becoming available as the site for spurious domain emission measurements.
 These are various chambers, such as fully anechoic rooms (FAR), stirred mode chambers (SMC), and transverse electromagnetic (TEM) or Gigahertz TEM (GTEM) systems.
-The SMC is described in IEC/CISPR Publication No. 16-1.
+The SMC is described in IEC/CISPR Publication No. 16-1-4.
 These relatively new measurement systems are not universally accepted as yet by all standardization bodies.
-Drafts have been published (in Autumn 2000) for IEC 61000-4-20 (TEM) and IEC 61000-4-21 (SMC).
-The techniques used with these systems should be re-examined when this Recommendation is updated in the future, with a view towards incorporating details of their use.
+Since IEC 61000-4-20 (TEM) and IEC 61000-4-21 (SMC) have already been published, the techniques used with these systems should be re-examined when this Recommendation is updated in the future, with a view towards incorporating details of their use.

 …